-Figure 1: Conversation template for simplified KQML Register
+Figure 1: Diagrammatic Representation of KQML Register Conversation in JDFA

-There are a number of ways to formulate any conversation, depending on the requirements of use.
-This conversation has only one final, or accepting, state, but in some situations, it may be desirable to have multiple accepting states, and have the final state of the conversation denote the result of the interaction.
+There are a number of ways to formulate any conversation, depending on the requirements of the user.
+This conversation has only one final state, but in some situations, it may be desirable to have the final state of the conversation denote the result of the interaction.